apache/cordova-docs/docs/en/edge/cordova/notification/notification.alert.md

       </body>
     </html>

-Windows Phone 7 Quirks
+Windows Phone 7 and 8 Quirks
 -------------

-- Ignores button names, always uses 'OK'
 - There is no built in browser alert, so if you want to just write alert('foo'); you can assign window.alert = navigator.notification.alert;
-- alert + confirm calls are non-blocking, and result is only available asyncronously.
+- alert + confirm calls are non-blocking, and result is only available asynchronously.

 Windows 8 App Quirks
 ---------------